 What is the difference between sexual violence, sexual assault, sexual harassment, and criminal harassment?

 Sexual violence is a broad, non-legal term that encompasses all forms of violence, physical or psychological, perpetrated through sexual conduct, attempting to obtain a sexual act, or targeting sexuality.
 It goes beyond the legal definitions of sexual assault or sexual harassment.
-It can include, but is not limited to, a wide range of crimes and discriminatory conduct, such as sexual assault, childhood sexual abuse, intimate partner sexual violence, voyeurism, sexual exploitation, sexual harassment, stalking, or technology-facilitated sexual violence.
+It may include, but is not limited to, a wide range of crimes and discriminatory conduct, such as sexual assault, childhood sexual abuse, intimate partner sexual violence, voyeurism, sexual exploitation, sexual harassment, stalking, or technology-facilitated sexual violence.
 It is import to recognize that sexual violence is not about isolated incidents of sex crimes but is an expression of power and control that occurs within a system of oppression.

 Sexual assault is a legal term defined in the Canadian criminal code.
 Sexual assault is any unwanted sexual activity, such as unwanted kissing, touching or sexual intercourse.
 Sexual activity without consent is a criminal offence.